WJWstat/StackOverflowNLP/README.md

 $ python data_analysis/pos_tagging.py
 ```

-This will store the obtained POS tags in the file data_analysis/sentences_pos_tags.txt.
+This will store the original sentences and corresponding POS tags in the file `data_analysis/sentences_pos_tags.txt`.

 ### Tokenization

-Since off-the-shelf tokenizers are not robust enough to handle tokens that are specific to a particular subject (in this case, computer programming), we built our own tokenizer.
+Since off-the-shelf tokenizers are not robust enough to handle tokens that are specific to a particular subject (in this case, computer programming), we built our own custom tokenizer.

 The token definition can be found in `tokenization/annotation/token_definition.txt`.
 Based on this token definition, a ground truth is established for the first 100 posts in `tokenization/annotation/ground_truth.txt`, which will be used to benchmark the performance of our custom tokenizer.
-This ground truth is created by running a preliminary tokenizer (`tokenization/annotation/preliminary_tokenizer.py`) and manually correcting the tokenization, if needed.
+This ground truth is created by running a preliminary tokenizer (`tokenization/annotation/preliminary_tokenizer.py`) and manually correcting the tokenization.

 The actual custom tokenizer built based on regular expression rules, is implemented in `tokenization/custom_tokenizer/tokenizer.py`.
-A sample tokenized sentence is shown below.
+A sample tokenized sentence is shown below:

 ```
-Sentence: "Maybe this might help: JSefa
+Maybe this might help: JSefa

-You can read CSV file with this tool and serialize it to XML."
+You can read CSV file with this tool and serialize it to XML.

 ------------------------------------------------------------------------

-List of Tokens: ["Maybe", "this", "might", "help", ":", "JSefa", "You", "can", "read", "CSV", "file", "with", "this", "tool", "and", "serialize", "it", "to", "XML", "."]
+["Maybe", "this", "might", "help", ":", "JSefa", "You", "can", "read", "CSV", "file", "with", "this", "tool", "and", "serialize", "it", "to", "XML", "."]
 ```

 ### Further Analysis